-PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism Certificate or Certificate of Dedication is not provided Full r name of child Chur ch Pries t or minister Addr ess Tele ohone From your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
-6 Criterion 5 Priority will next be given to children of other Christian denominations 12 whose membership is evidenced by a minister of religion.
-Criterion 6 Priority will next be given to children of other faiths 13 whose membership is evidenced by a religious leader.
-8 I confirm that the information provided above is accurate.
+PART B - to be completed by a Church Priest or Minister to confirm eligibility where a Baptism Certificate or Certificate of Dedication is not provided Full r name of child Chur ch Pries st or minister Address Tele phone From your knowledge, please tick box if it describes the child's cir please tick box if it describes the child's circumstances: Criterion 3 Priority will next be given to children who are Baptised Catholic.
+6 membership is evidenced by Priority will next be given to children of other Christian denominations 17 whose membership is evidenced by a minister of religion.
+Criterion 6 Priority will next be given to children of other faiths 18 whose membership is evidenced by a religious leader.
+8

+I confirm that the information provided above is accurate.